kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 ## <a name="polyglot-dev"></a>Polyglot Development

+The quickest way to get into dev is to look at the examples in `lib/<lang>/` and `scripts/`.

-The interface is `js`, and it's pretty easy to write.
-In fact, once we finish the RNN NLP feature for auto-parsing user sentences we wouldn't even need to write an interface; at least that's the goal.
+The interface is `js`, and it's pretty easy to write. the module can be written in any language if it has a Socket.io client.

 Development comes down to: